DATA-capstone-GAN/GAN-test/README.md

  author: Yonghong Luo, Xiangrui Cai, Ying Zhang, Jun Xu and Xiaojie Yuan\
  tensorflow version:1.7 python:2.7

  Project Description: This is a research project for a Capstone cousre using the work of the identified authors.
 The goal is to understand the methods used and add detailed comments to the code.
-Our hope is that anyone who reviews the code can understand what each section is accomplishing.
+Our hope is that anyone who reviews the code can understand what each section is accomplishing so that it may be easily reproduced.

 ## The proposed method is a two-stage method.
 We first train GAN, then we train the input vector of the generator of GAN.